serralvo/serralvo.github.io/_posts/2017-04-25-textfieldcounter-my-first-open-source-project.md

 layout: post
 ---

 UITextField character counter with lovable UX 💖.
 No math skills required 🙃.
 Check it [here](https://github.com/serralvo/TextFieldCounter).
-If you like, give a 🌟
+If you liked, give a 🌟

 ## About